Experience the sounds of the sea - both natural and human-made - in a brand new art installation in Greenwich Foot Tunnel.

 Emma Critchley and Lee Berwick, the artists behind 'The Space Below', will be running special walkthroughs of the installation in collaboration with the National Maritime Museum.

-Tunnel Walk Through and Q&A with the artists – meet at the National Maritime Museum 'Propeller Space' in the main hall
+Tunnel Walk Through and Q&A with the artists – meet at the south entrance to Greenwich Foot Tunnel (click here to see the location on Google Maps)

 - Saturday 7 March, 11am